taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Bayes Theorem: A Visual Introduction For Beginners by Dan Morris
 - Decision Trees and Random Forests: A Visual Introduction For Beginners: A Simple Guide to Machine Learning with Decision Trees by Chris Smith
 - The Truthful Art: Data, Charts, and Maps for Communication by Alberto Cairo
+- Storytelling with Data: A Data Visualization Guide for Business Professionals (2018) by Cole Nussbaumer Knaflic

 Power BI

 >Microsoft’s interactive business analytics tool.

+- Mastering Microsoft Power BI: Expert techniques to create interactive insights for effective data analytics and business intelligence (2nd, 2022) by Greg Deckler, Brett Powell
+- Data Visualization with Microsoft Power BI: How to Design Savvy Dashboards (2024) by Alex Kolokolov, Maxim Zelensky
+- Microsoft Power BI For Dummies (2022) by Jack A. Hyman
+- Learn Microsoft Power BI: A comprehensive, beginner-friendly guide to real-world business intelligence (3rd, 2025) by Greg Deckler
+- Microsoft Power BI Cookbook: Convert raw data into business insights with updated techniques, use cases, and best practices (3rd, 2024) by Greg Deckler, Brett Powell
+- The Definitive Guide to DAX: Business Intelligence for Microsoft Power BI, SQL Server Analysis Services, and Excel (2nd, 2019) by Marco Russo, Alberto Ferrari
+- Expert Data Modeling with Power BI: Enrich and optimize your data models to get the best out of Power BI for reporting and business needs (2nd, 2023) by Soheil Bakhshi
+- Learn Power BI: a Comprehensive, Step-By-Step Guide for Beginners to Learn Real-World Business Intelligence (2nd, 2023) Greg Deckler
+- Microsoft Power BI Quick Start Guide: The ultimate beginner's guide to data modeling, visualization, digital storytelling, and more (3rd, 2022) by Devin Knight, Erin Ostrowsky, Mitchell Pearson
+- Extending Power BI with Python and R: Perform advanced analysis using the power of analytical languages (2nd, 2024) by Luca Zavarella
+- Learning Microsoft Power BI: Transforming Data into Insights (2022) by Jeremey Arnold
+- Power BI - Business Intelligence Clinic: Create and Learn (2018) by Roger F. Silva
+- Data Modeling with Microsoft Power BI: Self-Service and Enterprise Data Warehouse with Power BI (2024) by Markus Ehrenmueller-Jensen
+- Microsoft Power BI Dashboards Step by Step (2018) by Errin O'Connor
+- The Definitive Guide to Power Query (M): Mastering complex data transformation with Power Query (2024) by Gregory Deckler, Rick de Groot, Melissa de Korte
+- Power Pivot and Power BI: The Excel User's Guide to DAX, Power Query, Power BI & Power Pivot in Excel 2010-2016 (2nd, 2021) by Rob Collie, Avichal Singh
+- Introducing Microsoft Power BI (2016) by Alberto Ferrari, Marco Russo
+- Expert Data Modeling with Power BI: Get the best out of Power BI by building optimized data models for reporting and business needs (2021) by Soheil Bakhshi
+- The Future of Finance with ChatGPT and Power BI: Transform your trading, investing, and financial reporting with ChatGPT and Power BI (2023) by James Bryant, Aloke Mukherjee
+- Microsoft Power BI Quick Start Guide: Bring your data to life through data modeling, visualization, digital storytelling, and more (2nd, 2020) by Devin Knight, Mitchell Pearson, Bradley Schacht
+- Microsoft Power BI Cookbook: Gain expertise in Power BI with over 90 hands-on recipes, tips, and use cases (2nd, 2021) by Greg Deckler, Brett Powell

 Tableau

 >Visual analytics platform with drag-and-drop dashboards.

+- Tableau For Dummies (2nd, 2023) by Jack A. Hyman
+- Learning Tableau 2025: Leverage Tableau's newest features to revolutionize your data storytelling with AI-enhanced insights (6th, 2025) by Joshua N. Milligan
+- Practical Tableau: 100 Tips, Tutorials, and Strategies from a Tableau Zen Master (2018) by Ryan Sleeper
+- Tableau Desktop Pocket Reference: Essential Features, Syntax, and Data Visualizations (2021) by Ryan Sleeper

 Looker (Looker Studio)